How To Apply For SBA Loans For Business Owners

 - Is it a for-profit small business planning in doing business or doing business in the United States?

 - Has the SBA borrower have skin in the game where he or she is willing to put his or her own down payment?

 - Has the SBA borrower tried using other financial means of his or hers that includes their own financial resources and/or personal assets before seeking assistance from the government lending programs such as the U.S. Small Business Administration?

 - Is it bailout?
-Is it reserves?

-- Is it expansion?
-Is it inventory?
+- Is it an expansion?

 - Is it due to cashflow problems?

 - SBA would like to know the purpose of the funds and is it for good business reasons?

 - SBA borrowers cannot qualify for an SBA loan if they are delinquent on any government debt and if the debt is in collections or not in good standings